 Partial approval (with modifications - generally to program timing).

 The OSAC proposal writing process is extensive and time-consuming, but the reward of developing a new overseas course is worth the effort!
-Our office is here to walk you through every step of the process.
+Our office is here to guide you through this process.

 An OSAC Proposal will include the following: